Yugoslavia: Background

 The concept of Yugoslavia, as a common state for all South Slavic peoples, emerged in the late 17th century and gained prominence through the Illyrian Movement of the 19th century.
-The name was created by the combination of the Slavic words jug ("south") and Slaveni/Sloveni (Slavs) Moves towards the formal creation of Yugoslavia accelerated after the 1917 Corfu Declaration between the Yugoslav Committee and the government of the Kingdom of Serbia.
+The name was created by the combination of the Slavic words jug ("south") and Slaveni/Sloveni (Slavs).
+Moves towards the formal creation of Yugoslavia accelerated after the 1917 Corfu Declaration between the Yugoslav Committee and the government of the Kingdom of Serbia.

 Kingdom of Yugoslavia

 Banovinas, or subdivisions, of Yugoslavia, 1929–39.
-After 1939 the Sava and Littoral banovinas were merged into the Banovina of Croatia.
+After 1939, the Sava and Littoral banovinas were merged into the Banovina of Croatia.

 The country was formed in 1918 immediately after World War I as the Kingdom of Serbs, Croats and Slovenes by union of the State of Slovenes, Croats and Serbs and the Kingdom of Serbia.
 It was commonly referred to at the time as a "Versailles state".
 Later, King Alexander I renamed the country Yugoslavia in 1929.

+Austria-Hungary collapsed after World War I in 1918.
+Bačka, Banat and Baranja were annexed, and the Podgorica Assembly led to the unification of the Kingdom of Montenegro into Serbia.
+Međimurje was occupied and held by the Yugoslav forces, and Prekmurje was occupied twice before it was held.
+The subsequent Treaty of Trianon in 1920 formally ceded the northern territories from Hungary to Yugoslavia.